Friederike Wölke - About me

 Microplastics internship

-Right after I handed in my thesis, I headed to Coquimbo, Chile to do a DAAD-funded research intership on microplastics pollution in the South Pacific.
+Right after I handed in my thesis, I headed to Coquimbo, Chile to do a DAAD-funded research intership on microplastics pollution in the South Pacific at BEDIM at Universidad Católica del Norte contributing with lab and field work to the following publication: Sea-Surface Slicks and Their Effect on the Concentration of Plastics and Zooplankton in the Coastal Waters of Rapa Nui (Easter Island)

 RISE Internship Chile]